hiranumn/BackpropDemonstration/README.md

 Fill in the `train()` function.

 # Step 3.4: Tuning your logistic regression model [20 pts]
 Now that your have all functions implemented for logistic regression, you can train your model on the MNist data.
-The `Submission1` funtion trains your logistic regression model on handwritten 3s and 5s.
+The `logistic_regression()` funtion trains your logistic regression model on handwritten 3s and 5s.
 Do you get validation accuracy over 90%?
 If not, you might want to debug your implementation.
+Try other pairs of integers if you are interested.

 The regularization constant `lam` is currently at 0.00001, and `eta` is at 0.05.
 Tweek `lam`, `eta`, and `epochs` to obtain better validation accuracy.
 Often it is a good idea to start with a high learning rate and decrease it over time.